imalink-project/imalink/docs/API_REFERENCE.md

 file: <binary image data>
 ```

 **Description:** Quick web upload for when user doesn't have desktop app.
-Backend forwards image to imalink-core server for processing, then stores the PhotoEgg.
+Backend forwards image to imalink-core server for processing, then stores the PhotoCreateSchema.

 **⚠️ NOT RECOMMENDED FOR:** Batch imports (use desktop app with local imalink-core instead)

+**Security:** Backend sets `user_id` from JWT token - it is NOT in PhotoCreateSchema.

 **Query Parameters:**
 - `import_session_id` (integer, optional): Import session (defaults to "Quick Add" if not provided)